Niangmohamed/GCP-Professional-Data-Engineer-Learning-Path/README.md

-# GCP Professional Data Engineer Training
+# GCP Professional Data Engineer Certification

 This repository contains the notebooks and labs I've been working on for the google cloud professional data engineer certification.